spacecatpixel/lokidocs/docs/Lokinet/Guides/PublicTestingGuide.md

 This guide will help you host your own SNApp, to access the guide [click here](../Guides/HostingSNApps.md).

-The guide will cover:

-- Finding your Lokinet pubkey.

-- Editing our `lokinet.ini` file to enable persistent SNApps.

-- Creating a directory for your SNApp's code.

-- Creating an `index.html` file with `Hello Lokinet` to display to the network.

-- Serving your SNApp directory to the Lokinet and accessing it through your browser.

 Follow the guide and report to the moderators with any issues on the #lokinet-help channel on [discord](https://discord.gg/67GXfD6).
 Dont forget to report your issues to the [Loki-network](https://github.com/loki-project/loki-network/issues) repository if you find them, especially if you solved the issue.